 Get Remote access to patient Data

 Prevent any further misinterpretation of patient information and avoid harm.
 Have access to your patient’s basic personal information on-the-go to keep track of their diagnosis, treatment response and medication.

 Take Quick Notes on Every Visit

-Quick notes allows nurses to keep a consistent record on patient’s well-being.
+Quick notes allow nurses to keep a consistent record on a patient’s well-being.
 The data helps the doctor with diagnosis and oncoming nurses to deliver quality care with safety.